 Quantock Eco’s purpose is to promote, for the benefit of the public, the conservation protection and improvement of the landscape and natural environment of Western Somerset.

-Our task is to raise awareness of these concerns through practical projects for individuals, groups or the whole community, and through encouraging changes in lifestyle and technology which will result in a sustainable environment.
+- Raising awareness of issues relating to the environment and encouraging changes in technology which will result in a sustainable environment; and

-We do this by distributing information through talks & events; and through our media: a quarterly newsletter, our Facebook Group and this website;
+We do this by distributing information through talks and events, and through our media: a quarterly newsletter, our Facebook Group and this website.

-We also act as a catalyst to push forward environmental projects; and to forge relationships with likeminded groups & partners to promote our joint, often overlapping, agendas.
+We also act as a catalyst to push forward environmental projects and to forge relationships with like-minded groups and partners to promote our joint, often overlapping, agendas.